mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01E-ActionSubscriber/README.md

 a mutable object from an API server that we can edit in our application without having to store that mutable object in our immutable state.

+Another is when an action such as `CustomerSearchAction` is dispatched and the UI needs to know when it is complete so it can set focus to a specific control.

 ### Goal
 This tutorial will demonstrate how to subscribe to be notified whenever a specific action is dispatched.
 When the subscriber is notified, a JSON